hekmon/comfyui-checkpoint-extract/README.md

 - **SDXL**: `clip-g` and `clip-l` are separated into separate files in order to be properly loaded by the dual clip loader comfyui node.
 The layers keys names are also cleaned from checkpoint bundle prefixes.

-Others models will probaly needs testing and code modification to be compatible from the simple or dual clip loader.
+Others models will probaly needs testing and code modification to be compatible with the simple or dual clip loader.